Best Software

 Most CLM demos look identical until you ask about multi-round specifically.
 These are the questions that surface real capability versus marketing.

-- Does the AI review and negotiate against my company's playbook, or against general law?
+2. Does the AI review and negotiate against my company's playbook, or against general law?
 If the answer is "general law" or vague, that is AI review, not AI negotiation under playbook.
-Bind and Ironclad with AI Negotiator use your playbook.
-Some other tools use general legal databases.
+Bind and Ironclad with AI Negotiator both document playbook-driven review.
+Some tools in the wider legal-AI category are built around general legal databases instead - ask which category the tool in front of you is in.

 If the demo answers are vague on any of these, the platform is probably better at AI review than at multi-round negotiation.